-At Bowman, we expect our graduates to possess the following traits, and we center our work around these traits from the first day to the last, so each child will discover, create, and become.
+At Bowman, we expect our graduates to possess the following traits.
+From the first day of school to graduation, we center our work around the development of these traits, giving each individual student the chance to discover, create, and become.

 - Be independent and take initiative

 - Be autonomous with accessing and analyzing information

 - Be socially responsible and be capable advocators

 And finally… be amazing!